matthias-reis/carda-gatsby/content/articles/2021/08/an-interview-with-queen-of-the-static-opera.md

 date: 2021-08-30T12:37:28.753Z
 slug: queen-of-the-static-opera-interview-en
 typeName: Interview
-title: An Interview With Queen Of The Static Opera
+title: Queen Of The Static Opera
 subTitle: '"I Always Wanted To Entertain People"'
 seoTitle: An Interview With Queen Of The Static Opera – "I Always Wanted To Entertain People"